yasserbabaouamer/verify-app/README.md

-# VERIFY: Arabic Fake News Detection App
+# BAYANN: Arabic Fake News Detection App

-**VERIFY** is an Arabic fake news detection application that leverages AI to help users identify and analyze the credibility of news articles.
-Built with a custom fine-tuned AraBERT model, VERIFY provides deep insights into news authenticity, lexical statistics, and cross-verification with trusted sources.
+**BAYANN** is an Arabic fake news detection application that leverages AI to help users identify and analyze the credibility of news articles.
+BAYANN provides deep insights into news content, source authenticity, and cross-verification with trusted sources.

 ## Features